mmacy/cosmos-python-prototype/README.md

 # Azure Cosmos DB SQL API SDK for Python

-Use the Python SDK for Azure Cosmos DB (SQL API) to manage databases and the JSON documents you add them in this NoSQL database service.
+Use the Azure Cosmos DB SQL API SDK for Python for to manage databases and the JSON documents they contain in this NoSQL database service.

 * Create Cosmos DB **databases** and modify their settings
 * Create and modify **containers** to store collections of JSON documents
-* Create, read, update, and delete **items** (JSON documents) in containers
+* Create, read, update, and delete the **items** (JSON documents)  your containers
 * Query the documents in your database using **SQL-like syntax**

 ## Prerequisites